c0m4r/up/README.md

 ## Known issues

 * This code was not intended for public use, I did it for myself so if you want to use it you better know what you're doing as securing and fixing it is on your side
-* GD Enhancer won't work with modern PHP so you'll not be able to upload animated GIF images until it's replaced with something else.
 * Animated WebP is not supported at this point